furcan/KioskBoard/README.md

   // Size of the icon keys
   keysIconSize: '25px',

-  // v1.1.0 and the next versions
-  // Allow or prevent mobile keyboard usage.
-Prevented when "false"
-  allowMobileKeyboard: false,

-  // v1.3.0 and the next versions
   // Scrolls the document to the top of the input/textarea element.
 The default value is "true" as before.
 Prevented when "false"
   autoScroll: true,
 });